typemeta/context/README.md

 ```

 Each extractor type also has a static `of` constructor method (e.g. `Extractor.of`)
-that can be used where a lambda or method reference can't be used directly, e.g.:
+that can be used where a lambda or method reference can't be used directly:

 ```java
 // Commpile error